mxcai/al-folio/_pages/About.md

 - MPhil Hong Kong Baptist University, Statistics (2018)
 - Bsc Hong Kong Baptist University, Statistics (2016)

-## Talks

-- “BIVAS: A scalable Bayesian method for bi-level variable selection”, Joint Meeting of 10th Asian Regional Section (ARS) of the International Association for Statistical Computing (IASC) and the NZ Statistical Association (NZSA).
-Dec 2017

-## Honors

-- Postgraduate Research Excellence Award, School of Science, HKUST, 2020.
-- Din-Yu Hsieh Teaching Award, Department of Mathematics, HKUST, 2021.

 <!-- Put your address / P.O. box / other info right below your picture.
 You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically. -->